ABOUT OUR CDL TRAINING

 Week 1: The first week of CDL training takes place in the classroom.
 During that time students will train from their CDL manual to study for the Class A CDL Permit test.
 This test is a knowledge only test and takes place at the local DMV, depending on the student’s home state.
 After receiving their Class A Permit, students will be licensed to drive a Class A commercial vehicle with one of our qualified instructors present.

 Week 2: The second week of CDL training at Apex CDL Institute starts out in the training yard of our facility.
 In the yard, students performing CDL training will be taught the fundamentals of safe truck and trailer operation and pre-trip inspection.
 The second week will be spent mostly behind the wheel.
-Students during CDL training will be taught the proper methods for truck and trailer backing, which includes straight-line backing, off sets and alley docking.
-Students will also start learning the fundamentals of proper upshifting and downshifting of large commercial vehicle manual transmissions.
+Students during CDL training will be taught the proper methods for truck and trailer backing, which includes straight-line backing and off-set backing.
+Students will also start learning the fundamentals of proper upshifting and downshifting of large commercial vehicle manual transmissions as well as working on learning the proper way to do a pre-trip inspection of their vehicle.

 The Focus of Our CDL Training: